Top US Fulfillment Locations: A Full Guide

 Manageable regulations

-Fulfillment regulations can vary by state, including everything from tax nexus and labor laws to environmental requirements.
-Retailers using fulfillment locations in states with stricter regulations may face added compliance requirements, longer processing times, or higher operational costs, making it essential to do due diligence to determine which location optimizes efficiency.
+Fulfillment regulations can vary by state, including tax nexus, labor laws, and environmental requirements.
+Retailers using fulfillment locations in states with stricter regulations may face added compliance requirements, longer processing times, or higher operational costs, so due diligence is essential to determine which location optimizes efficiency.

 Access to a robust workforce

 Access to a strong and reliable labor force allows fulfillment centers to help retailers run efficient operations and scale cost-effectively.
-Brands must look at the potential of shortages in different regions, which can lead to high turnover, delays, and higher wages, disrupting fulfillment operations.
+Brands must consider the risk of shortages in different regions, which can lead to high turnover, delays, and higher wages that disrupt fulfillment operations.

 Increased resilience and agility

 Some fulfillment locations provide resiliency and agility through geographic diversity.
 This allows brands to remain nimble, even when facing supply chain disruptions.
-A region may also be better for brands to quickly adapt to changes, whether it’s sudden spikes in demand, shifting customer locations, or market expansion.
+A region may also help brands adapt quickly to changes, whether it’s sudden spikes in demand, shifting customer locations, or market expansion.

 Popular US fulfillment locations

-It’s important to note that location is important, but so is having the right partner for your product while being in areas that are ideal for your customer base.
+Location matters, but so does having the right partner for your product in areas that fit your customer base.

 How to find the right fulfillment partner based on location